+385 98 9205 935 iscmentoring.eu@gmail.com

 Luckily, I was never truly assaulted or stalked.
 Perhaps even such violent people were shocked into inaction by my naivety.
 People I met those days weren’t overly skillful in manipulating, either; by the time I met some such people, I was slightly less naive.
 Anyway, I stopped responding to men approaching me in the park.
 That was easier said than done.
 Slowly, I stopped going to the park altogether.

 If I could go back in time and give advice to my younger self, I would tell her: “Listen to your instincts.
 They are not there for decoration only.
 They have a purpose.
-You are in a jungle, even if it’s grey rather than green.
+You are in a jungle, even if it’s concrete rather than green.
 Observe carefully.
 Open your eyes and ears wide.
 And don’t sit in the car with strangers.”

 I still generally trust people.
 It turns out well most of the time.
 But I’m much more discerning now and my criteria are way higher.
 I was lucky enough to come out of those experiences unharmed.
 But how many girls (and boys) weren’t so lucky?

 Some people say that teaching girls to care for their safety means blaming the victim.
 I don’t understand such black and white attitude.
 If you said to a child, “Don’t sit in the car with strangers” and the child was kidnapped anyway, would you blame the child or the kidnappers?
 Teenagers might have more developed brains and more experience than small children, but they are not nearly experienced enough.
 They cannot easily imagine all kinds of different people out there.
 Even adult people can never be totally prepared for anything that might happen.
 Teach your children about finding balance between caution and freedom.
-And yes, teach boys to see girls as people, too.
+And yes, obviously, teach boys to see girls as people, too.
 There are too many toxic models that teach them the opposite.

 Related articles: